brenns10/talks/_posts/2015-09-09-python-packages.md

 {{site.startslide}}

-# The World of Python Packages
+# The World of Python Libraries

+HacSoc 9/9/15

 Stephen Brennan